zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/pinebook-pro/_index.md

 ---
-title: "Setting up the Pinebook Pro with Arch and i3 for use as a development machine"
+title: Setting up the Pinebook Pro with Arch and i3 for use as a development machine

-description: >
-    Learn the steps to setup the Pinebook Pro with Arch Linux ARM, i3 windows manager, and developer tools
+description: Learn the steps to setup the Pinebook Pro with Arch Linux ARM, i3 windows manager, and developer tools

 minutes_to_complete: 120

-who_is_this_for: >
-    Anyone who wants to use the Pinebook Pro for development in a way that feels fast and snappy
+who_is_this_for: Anyone who wants to use the Pinebook Pro for development in a way that feels fast and snappy.

 learning_objectives:
     - Install and configure Arch Linux ARM